D-314/FSE/README.md

 ./Calculator.out
 ```

-If you work from root just not use sudo.
+If you work from root just do not use sudo.

 # Tests